 Toshiba Canvio Advance

 In the quick reviews below you'll find out what you need to watch for.
-What you need to know.
-And why they made the list.
+And what you need to know about each drive.

-Later on in this article there is a six step guide.
+Later on in this article you've a six step guide.

 Number One : WD Elements Portable Hard Drive

-The top pick for the best external hard drive for Mac is from Western Digital.
-And it's also the best low cost portable.
+Your top pick for the best external hard drive for Mac is from Western Digital.
+And it's also the best affordable portable.

-If you buy the Elements portable hard drive you'll get a solid, reliable, work horse.
+When you buy this Elements portable hard drive you'll get a solid and reliable work horse.
 One that will keep all those documents, photos and movies of yours safe.